I recently received an email from a reader frustrated because she wanted more “actual recipes.”

 Place the chicken, celery, apple and cranberries in a bowl and stir to combine.

-In a small bowl, stir together the yogurt, mayonnaise and lemon juice.
+In a small bowl (affiliate link), stir together the yogurt, mayonnaise and lemon juice.
 Add to the chicken mixture and stir to mix well.
 Stir in the parsley if desired.
 Season to taste with salt and pepper.

 Serve on mixed greens or in a wrap or sandwich.
 I also like it spread on whole grain crackers or toast.